signal18/docs.signal18.io/04.architecture/03.topologies/03.master-master/docs.md

 MaxScale configuration file:

-Maxscale need to be instructed to monitor multi master, following setting track the read-only flag and route queries to the writable node.
+Maxscale needs to be instructed to monitor multi-master, the following settings tracks the read-only flag and routes queries to the writable node.

 ```
 [Multi-Master Monitor]